baltimoreheritage/civil-rights-heritage/confederate-memory.md

 > In connection with the subject of a proposed Confederate monument in one of the public squares of Baltimore, Mr. Charles T. Crane, a soldier of the late Confederate army, has written the following sensible letter to Mayor Latrobe, which, it will be seen, is in accord with the views of The Sun, as given yesterday:

 > "Hon.
 F.C.
 Latrobe.--My Dear Sir.
 I do not believe that any one who knows me will question my devotion to the cause of the late Confederate States of America.
 It is with this belief that I venture to address you in opposition to the proposed Confederate monument in this city.
 I consider the erection of such a monument in the streets of Baltimore impolitic, inexpedient, and injudicious in the highest degree.
 Whatever the sentiments and sympathies of the people of Maryland may have been or may be now, there was and there is a very respectable minority of them who did not sympathize with the South during the civil war.
 Whatever may have been the agencies employed to accomplish such result, the fact remains that Maryland did not leave the Union, and while hundreds of her sons gave up their lives in defense of the South, the State itself was never a member of the Confederacy.
 I yield to no one in honoring the memories of those noble spirits who devotion to principle led them to abandon friends and home to die for what they conceived to be right.
 > We have two beautiful monuments erected to their memories in that hallowed city of the dead—Loudon Park.
-In my humble judgement this and kindred spots are the only fitting places on Maryland soil for the erection of Confederate monuments, because, whatever it may cost us to make the acknowledgement, however painful it may be to realize the fact, the truth is undeniable that the cause for which they fought is _dead._ The principles of civil liberty, of State's rights and of local self-government may live, nay, do live and burn in thousands of manly bosoms, but the _cause_, _a separate national existence_ for the States and people of the South is _dead_–_forever dead_.
+In my humble judgement this and kindred spots are the only fitting places on Maryland soil for the erection of Confederate monuments, because, whatever it may cost us to make the acknowledgement, however painful it may be to realize the fact, the truth is undeniable that the cause for which they fought is _dead._ The principles of civil liberty, of State's rights and of local self-government may live, nay, do live and burn in thousands of manly bosoms, but the _cause_, _a separate national existence_ for the States and people of the South is _dead_—_forever dead_.
 > This being my belief, I, for one, am prepared to accept the situation, and without the least abandonment of principle, without sacrifice of honor, with a heart full of love and reverence for my fallen comrades, **I am unwilling to see erected in the public streets of this city a monument to a dead idea, but which will be a standing menace, and a source of bitterness not only to a great number of the citizens of Baltimore and Maryland, but to a great number of the people of the United States.** The war is over.
 For God's sake let us of the South do nothing to revive its enmities and hates, but rather cultivate a spirit of reconciliation and peace.
 We are one people, let us be one in spirit as well as in name.
 > I know that these views are opposed to some of my nearest and dearest friends, some of whom may be disposed to judge harshly my attitude in this matter.
 For this I am prepared.
 I believe I am right, and what is thought of me is of small consequence compared to the evils which I believe will follow the erection of the proposed monument.
 > I am, dear sir, yours very truly, Chas.
 T. Crane / Baltimore, March 26, 1880.